jwallnoefer/requsim/README.md

 ReQuSim has a different scope and aim from some other simulation packages for quantum networks (list obviously not exhaustive):

+  * [SimulaQron](http://www.simulaqron.org/): A distributed classical simulation
+    of multiple quantum computers that can use real world classical
+    communication to simulate communication times.
   * [NetSquid](https://netsquid.org/): Includes performance of physical and link layer in greater detail.
 Supports multiple ways to store quantum states (e.g. pure states, mixed states, stabilizers).